pedrotorreao/networkyo/README.md

 - Some firewalls block ICMP for security reasons, so tools like `ping` might not work for those cases.
 However, disabling ICMP also can cause problems with connection establishment (i.e. fragmentation needed).
 - To avoid the infinite regress of messages about messages etc., no ICMP messages are sent about ICMP messages.

+### Address Resolution Protocol (ARP)

+Address Resolution Protocol (ARP) is a protocol or procedure that connects an ever-changing Internet Protocol (IP) address to a fixed physical machine address, also known as a media access control (MAC) address, in a local-area network (LAN).
+The MAC address is also known as the data link layer, which establishes and terminates a connection between two physically connected devices so that data transfer can take place.
+The IP address is also referred to as the network layer or the layer responsible for forwarding packets of data through different routers.
+ARP works between these layers.

+Layer 2 protocol used to map MAC addresses to IP addresses.
+All hosts on a network are located by their IP address, but NICs (Network Interface Card) do not have IP addresses, they have MAC addresses.
+ARP is the protocol used to associate the IP address to a MAC address.
+We need MAC addresses to send frames (layer 2).

+When a host wants to send a packet to another host, say IP address 10.5.5.1, on its local area network (LAN), it first sends out (broadcasts) an ARP packet.
+The ARP packet contains a simple question: What is the MAC address corresponding to IP address 10.5.5.1?
+The host that has been configured to use the IP address responds with an ARP packet containing its MAC address.

+The ARP Table is a cached `IP Address ---> MAC Address` mapping.

+### Dynamic Host Configuration Protocol (DHCP)

+..

+### Domain Name System (DNS)

+..

+...

 ...
 [TABLE OF CONTENTS](#table-of-contents)

 # USER DATAGRAM PROTOCOL (UDP)